yf0726/Project/README.md

 # What's next

 1. Ingredient pairs
-After having a view of ingredients, we need to think about how to define pairs of ingredient.
-The ingredient should be the key ingredients in each recipy, such as in `Chicken Curry Pasta`, pairs are (chicken, potato), (potato, pasta), (chicken, pasta).
-Base on this particular stucture which is quite similar to human society, we are going to import `NLTK`, a Natural Language Toolkit or `pyvis.network` to build the network of ingredient.
-And according to results, analyze the cluster and relation to recipe/region/health.
+After having a view of ingredients, we need to think about how to define pairs of ingredients.
+The ingredient should be the key ingredients in each recipe, for instance in `Chicken Curry Pasta`, ingredient pairs are (chicken, potato), (potato, pasta), (chicken, pasta).
+Based on this particular stucture which is quite similar to human society, we are going to import `NLTK`, a Natural Language Toolkit or `pyvis.network` to build the network of ingredients.
+And according to the results, we will analyze the cluster and relation to recipe/region/health.

 2. Regional Differences
-By analyze the ingredient of regional recipes, we find out key ingredients vary a lot.
-For example, in Chinese cuisine, three most common used items are soy source, ginger and garlic.
-In France, however, the top 3 are butter, salt and milk.
-Such big difference in ingredients makes cooking methods various as well as nutrition feature. and as a result recipes appear in thousand of patterns.
-With the help of regional difference, we can explore people's eating habits and preference.
+By analyzing the ingredient of regional recipes, we found out that key ingredients vary a lot.
+For example in Chinese cuisine, the three most common used items are soy sauce, ginger and garlic.
+In France, however, the top three ingredients are butter, salt and milk.
+Such big difference in ingredients makes cooking methods various as well as nutrition features.
+As a result recipes appear in thousands of patterns.
+With the help of regional difference, we can explore people's eating habits and preferences.
 Is ingredient-based relationship geographical, climatic or cultural?

 3. Relate to Health
-After having a conlusion about reginal cuisine's differnce, We want to know does a relationship exist between recipes and health for a certain region.
+After having a conlusion about regional cuisine difference, we want to know if a relationship exists between recipes and health for a certain region.
 Threfore, it is necessary to measure how healthy some repcipes are.
-It should be intuitive and take into account the main aspects of nutrition.
+It should be intuitive and take into account the main aspects of nutrition to discover this.

 We import the Nutri-Score presented by OpenFood.
 It is a system of notes from A(good) to E(bad) on the front of food products to allow for a simple comparison of the nutritional quality of products.
 [This website](https://fr.openfoodfacts.org/score-nutritionnel-experimental-france) shows details about formula for calculating the nutritional score, the thresholds of the notes and various adaptation proposals.
 The advantage is that it's very easy to understand for a customer who has no knowledge in nutrition.